snairapp/Snair/README.md

 ## Self-Host

-Begin with Docker to deploy your own feature-rich, unrestricted version of Scoil.
+Begin with Docker to deploy your own feature-rich, unrestricted version of Snair.
 Our team is diligently updating to the latest version.
-For more information on how to self-host Scoil, please refer to our [documentation](https://Scoilai.app/).
+For more information on how to self-host Snair, please refer to our [documentation](https://Snair.app/).

 ## Hiring

-Some amazing companies, including Scoil, are looking for developers!
-Are you interested in joining Scoil or its partners?
+Some amazing companies, including Snair, are looking for developers!
+Are you interested in joining Snair or its partners?
 Check out our Discord channel for some of the latest jobs available.

 ## Email